Thinking about getting IUD?

 - Lasts as long as YOU want, for up to 5 years

-- Your doctor can remove IUD at any time, so you can try to become pregnant right away.
+- With treatment for IUD removal in Pakenham, your doctor can remove IUD at any time, so you can try to become pregnant right away.

 Within a year of having IUD removed, about 8 out of 10 women succeed at becoming pregnant.